 This may not be the best way, but here’s my list of TTM tips for achieving success.
-Enjoy!

 Step 1: Pick Your Player

-Picking the player that you’d like to send an autograph request to is probably the most important step in the entire process.
-This type of collecting is supposed to be fun and you want to have a high success rate.
+Picking the player you’d like to send an autograph request to is probably the most important step in the entire process.
+This type of collecting is supposed to be fun and the goal is to have a high success rate.
 The best advice I can give anyone sending TTM requests is to aim low when hoping for a high return percentage.
 I try to send to guys like Mike Mussina, Donald Driver, or Tim Salmon…guys who aren’t being bombarded with fan mail and that may actually take the time to read some of it.
 While I will occasionally send a request to a Mike Trout or a Ben Roethlisberger, I don’t assume they’re going to return the request fulfilled.
 That way, if they do, I’ll be even more surprised.
 If I were to wait patiently every day for a high profile TTM autograph to show up in my mailbox, I’d most likely be upset nine times out of ten.

 A great way to check on an athlete to see if they return their autograph requests is to look at other collectors’ websites.
 There are tons of other collectors that send TTM requests and many of them track their successes and failures so that others don’t waste their time and money.
 A great site to check is Sports Card Forum.
 They have a section dedicated to TTM attempts and it’s easily searchable.